yusiali/yusiali.github.io/_pages/about.md

 ---

 <br><br>
-I'm pursuing a BS in Computer Science with a minor in Electrical Engineering and Neuroscience at Texas A&M University.
+I'm pursuing a BS in Computer Science with a minor in Neuroscience at Texas A&M University.

 My interests lie at the intersection of tech and philosphy.
 Specifically, I'm passionate about neurotech and aspire to make healthcare more accessible and affordable.